The PIEoneer Awards 2019

 Public / private partnership of the year

 Public/private partnerships have been one of the defining trends of the last decade, with assets such as recruitment expertise or tech capabilities around remote delivery of education making private sector operators strong partners for universities and colleges, which are seeking to expand and innovate, and may wish to leverage the expertise of private companies.
 Some partnerships take more subtle forms, such as market-entry facilitation via a specialist company or the white labelled outsourcing of accommodation or conversion activity.
-We’re keen to hear about some of the many successful partnerships and their achievements in the last 12 months (1st January - 31st December 2017).
+We’re keen to hear about some of the many successful partnerships and their achievements that occurred between 1st January - 31st December 2018.

 Real life learning award